cisagov/cool-sharedservices-cdm/README.md

 [![GitHub Build Status](https://github.com/cisagov/cool-sharedservices-cdm/workflows/build/badge.svg)](https://github.com/cisagov/cool-sharedservices-cdm/actions)

 This is a Terraform deployment for creating the site-to-site VPN tunnel between the COOL and the CDM (Continuous Diagnostics and Mitigation) environment in the COOL Shared Services account.
+It also creates:

+- The resources necessary to stream the COOL Shared Services CloudWatch logs into an S3 bucket where they can be imported into the CDM environment
+- An IAM user and role that allows access to the CloudTrail logs in the COOL Shared Services account and the S3 bucket where the CloudWatch logs are stored

 This deployment should be applied immediately after [cisagov/cool-sharedservices-networking](https://github.com/cisagov/cool-sharedservices-networking), and before [cisagov/cool-sharedservices-freeipa](https://github.com/cisagov/cool-sharedservices-freeipa)